-In this work we are interested in studying a qubit strongly coupled to such metamaterial.
-Indeed it contains many electromagnetic degrees of freedom (called plasma modes).
+In this work we are interested in studying a qubit strongly coupled to such a metamaterial, which contains many electromagnetic degrees of freedom (called plasma modes).
 By tailoring the properties of this metamaterial (more specifically its characteristic impedance), we can enhance the qubit-plasma modes coupling up to the ultra-strong coupling regime.

 We couple the qubit (in red on the figure) via coupling capacitors to an array of 4700 Josephson junctions (in blue).
 We probe the system via microwave transmission measurements.
 We obtain a strong hybridization of the qubit levels with several modes of the environment and thus demonstrate an on-chip many-body system.

 Particle production in a waveguide ultra-strongly coupled to a qubit

 N. Gheeraert, X. H. H. Zhang, S. Bera, N. Roch, H. U. Baranger and S. Florens,

 Probing a transmon qubit via the ultra-strong coupling to a Josephson waveguide